pivotal/docs-tap/getting-started.md

 Now we have 2 Kubernetes clusters
-- **Workload Cluster** where Tanzu Application Platform is installed (including SCP toolkit).
+- **Workload Cluster** where Tanzu Application Platform is installed (including Services toolkit).
   - And confirmation that the RabbitMQ Cluster Operator is not installed on this cluster.
-- **Services Cluster** where only the SCP toolkit is installed.
+- **Services Cluster** where only the Services toolkit is installed.

-Now let us see the different use cases where SCP toolkit makes the Services Journey easy.
+Now let us see the different use cases where Services toolkit makes the Services Journey easy.

 #### Steps